vishak-kavalur/visitor-management/docs/user-guide.md

 - Check if a firewall is blocking port 4001
 - Try refreshing the page to reestablish the connection
 - Verify that both application servers (port 4000 and 4001) are running

+#### Face Verification Issues
+- Ensure your browser allows camera access
+- Check if your device has a working camera
+- Ensure adequate lighting for clear face capture
+- Try refreshing the page if the camera doesn't activate
+- If verification fails repeatedly, use manual check-in as a fallback

 ### Getting Help